LATEST NEWS (Sept 13, 2017): Two new books are the last nails in this book’s coffin.

-- NEWLY ADDED!
-November 27, 2013 Oscar-winning screenwriter, acclaimed biographer and novelist, Frederic Raphael, provides detailed underpinning context for the Jewish moguls actions, which Ben Urwand is so keen to ignore.
-Raphael also points out, as so many have, that while Urwand stays by everything in his book, there’s not much to stand on as “evidence” supplied in his footnotes rarely support his sensationalist, often hysterical claims.
+- November 27, 2013 Oscar-winning screenwriter, acclaimed biographer and novelist, Frederic Raphael, provides detailed underpinning context for the Jewish moguls actions, which Ben Urwand is so keen to ignore.
+Raphael also points out, as so many have, that while Urwand claims everything in his book is “documented,” the “evidence” supplied in his footnotes rarely support his sensationalist, often hysterical claims.

 - December 5, 2013 author and film historian Joel W. Finler provides a critical review of The Collaboration in The Camden Review.
 Having attended Ben Urwand’s lecture at the Wiener Library in London, he notes that Urwand “…included these same clips [of The House of Rothschild], out of context, to try and prove his point”.
 Finler also echoes David Denby’s key comment by concluding with: “As David Denby has pointed out in The New Yorker: “Throughout the book he [Urwand] gives the impression that the studios were merely doing the Nazis’ bidding… The charge of ‘collaboration’ is inaccurate and unfair – a case of scholarly sensationalism.”